JuheonChu/DickinsonFYSAssignment/README.md

   ## Program Functionality

   - run.py: rum.py assigns Dickinson first-year students into 40+ seminar courses aiming to balance gender and student-type ratios while maintaining the course capacities.
+Among many versions of running this program, run.py specifically describes the program that shows the best performance in timely and efficient manner.
   - parse.py: parse.py automates to generate the DickinsonFirstYearSeminar.xlsx file based on the data pieces given from the college.

   ## Future Improvements

-  - Handle an exceptional case of students who ask for extraordinary requests in the *run.py*
-  - Develop an algorithm that runs the program more in timely efficient manneer.
-Specifically, I would try implementing this program with Genetic Algorithms if times are allowed.
-  - Compute the exact Nadir points used to compute the utopian points for gender, rank, and citizenship.